L1 Grace Period | Layoffs, Extension Denied, What to Do Next

 Why Was My L-1 Visa Extension Denied?

-If you petitioned to have your L-1 visa extended from the initial three years to it’s five or seven-year maximum, your position and your qualifications for that position will be re-analyzed by the USCIS.
+If you petitioned to have your L-1 visa extended from the initial three years to its five or seven-year maximum, your position and your qualifications for that position will be re-analyzed by the USCIS.
 If you have not maintained the requirements for L-1 status, you may find that your extension gets denied.

 Some common reasons for denial are: